+Figure 24. .
+Inversion results. (a): reference model is not included in the derivative terms ; (b): reference model defined in derivative terms.

+Ex 4: DC Inversion: Incorporating L1 norm for blocky model

-In the next example () the geological information is incorporated in the model objective function using L1 normalization instead of the default L2 normalization.
-This approach is more computationally intensive, however it allows recovery of a blocky model and therefore is only justified if the blockyness is confirmed by a-priori data.
+In the next example (figure 25) the geological information is incorporated in the model objective function using L1 normalization instead of the default L2 normalization.
+This approach is more computationally intensive; however it allows recovery of a blocky model and therefore is only justified if the blockyness is confirmed by a-priori data.
 The theoretical background behind the Huber and Ekblom normalization concepts can be found in Appendix 2 to this document.
 The control file for this example is provided below:

 OBS LOC_X obs_dc.dat